FAQ

 How Long Do I Have to File a Lawsuit After a Car Accident?

-In Florida, you generally have two years from the date of the car accident to file a personal injury lawsuit.
-This is known as the statute of limitations.
+In Florida, you have two years from the accident date to file a personal injury lawsuit.
+Acting promptly helps preserve evidence, prevents insurance company tactics, and ensures you meet all legal deadlines.

 -